quanhua92/TensorFlow-2.x-Cheatsheet/README.md

 # TensorFlow-2.x-Cheatsheet
-CheatSheet for deep learning and machine learning researchers using Keras &amp; TensorFlow 2.x
+CheatSheet for deep learning and machine learning researchers using Keras & TensorFlow 2.x

 # Table of Contents